Towards the designation of Lake Shkodra/Skadar as Transboundary Biosphere Reserve

 Partners of the project are NGO Green Home and INCA-Institute for Nature Conservation in Albania.
 The project is relying on the results and cooperation of the two NGOs: “Supporting the proposed Transboundary Biosphere Reserve of Lake Shkodra/Skadar area through a participatory approach” (IPA cross border programme, 2009), led by INCA.
 The principal objective of the project is to have the Lake Shkodra/Skadar designated as the first transboundary biosphere reserve in the region through a participatory approach.
 The specific goal is to implement the entire nomination process of Lake Skadar as UNESCO's transboundary biosphere reserve under the established procedure.

-The bases for continuation of the designation process was laid down by a successful competition of training activities and materials produced within the capacity-building component, the involvement of a wide range of stakeholders, the access to global knowledge on MAB Biosphere Reserves (BRs), building a strong transboundary cooperation structure and stakeholders’ interest and commitment.
+The basis for continuation of the designation process was laid down by a successful competition of training activities and materials produced within the capacity-building component, the involvement of a wide range of stakeholders, the access to global knowledge on MAB Biosphere Reserves (BRs), building a strong transboundary cooperation structure and stakeholders’ interest and commitment.

 The project resulted in several studies on tourism and governance in Montenegro and Albania, discussions and a first map proposal, the draft nomination file and the establishment of a MAB Committee in Albania.
 As both countries are now facing a challenging process to finalize and submit the nomination file, the activities were directed toward production of a feasibility study to establish the Transboundary Man and Biosphere Reserve Shkodra/Skadar Lake”.